dsardi/Eric-Natelson.github.io/_posts/2017-06-23-Shining-A-Light.md

 firm of one.
 They offer a myriad of services from strategy and brainstorming sessions to help mine your unique strengths, to creating a customized action plan for each of your apps, to refining essays and offering resume reviews.

-Given that a reported 57% of MBA applicants used an admissions consultant, partnering with a consultant can give you the necessary competitive edge in an already hyper competitive market.
+Given that a reported <a href="http://aigac.org/wp-content/uploads/2013/06/AIGAC-2013-Prospect-Survey-Report-6-12-13-presentation.pdf">57% of MBA applicants used an admissions consultant</a>, partnering with a consultant can give you the necessary competitive edge in an already hyper competitive market.
 In addition to gaining highly individualized feedback on your candidacy, you’ll also benefit from a company’s collective knowledge and expertise whose sole goal should be to make you the most competitive applicant possible.
-These are people who eat, sleep, and breathe business school admissions, and they are committed to working alongside applicants to get them into their dream school.
-With acceptance rates to top 10 business schools hovering at just 14.5% in 2016, it’s no wonder that admissions consultants have become so indispensable.
+These are people who eat, sleep, and breathe business school admissions, and they are committed to working alongside applicants to get them into their dream school. <a href="http://poetsandquants.com/2017/04/12/acceptance-rates-top-50-mba-programs/">With acceptance rates to top 10 business schools hovering at just 14.5% in 2016</a>, it’s no wonder that admissions consultants have become so indispensable.
 Still, with quality varying so dramatically, it’s critical that you choose the right one.